OptimisticLock/GeometryD/README.md

   * More efficient algorithms exist, e.g. one for line segments described  [here](http://geomalgorithms.com/a09-_intersect-3.html#:~:text=Simple%20Polygons,-(A)%20Test%20if&text=The%20Shamos%2DHoey%20algorithm%20can,polygon%20is%20simple%20or%20not.&text=Nevertheless%2C%20there%20have%20often%20been,include%20a%20complete%20standalone%20algorithm).
 I haven't had a chance to familiarize myself with them.

+    (TODO: in this document, I use the terms "collision" and "intersection" interchangeably, but they might have a different meaning).

 ### Roadmap